BlueCross BlueShield Drug and Alcohol Addiction Rehab Insurance

 Some questions you may want to consider asking your insurance company include:

 1.Substance Abuse and Mental Health Services Administration.
-(2006).
-Detoxification and Substance Abuse Treatment: A Treatment Improvement Protocol, TIP 45.
+(2015).
+TIP 45: Detoxification and Substance Abuse Treatment.

 2.Substance Abuse and Mental Health Services Administration.
 (2017).
 Implementation of the Mental Health Parity and Addiction Equity Act (MHPAEA).